yingdacheng/yingdacheng.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am a professor at [Department of Mathematics](https://math.msu.edu/) and [Department of Computational Mathematics, Science and Engineering](https://cmse.msu.edu/), Michigan State University.
 My area of research is scientific computing, applied mathematics and data-driven modeling and computation.
+We are interested in using modern data-driven, reduced order modeling and classical numerical analysis as tools to simulate highly complex and high dimensional multiscale phenonmena arising from science and engineering.

-I am recruiting highly motivated Ph.D. students and postdocs.
+I am currently recruiting highly motivated Ph.D. students and postdocs.
 Please send me an email if you are interested.

 My contact information is below.